 Different people react to noise in different ways.
 Noise levels that can cause extreme offence to one person may not impact on another.
 A noise may be irritating but not be a ‘statutory noise nuisance’.
 There are no fixed levels of noise which constitute a statutory nuisance.

 In deciding whether or not a noise is sufficient to amount to a statutory nuisance, the environmental health officer has to consider the reaction of the average, reasonable person to the noise, taking account not only of its volume, but also factors such as when and how often the noise occurs and the duration of the noise occurrence.

 What is the main legislation in relation to noise nuisance?

 The legal control on noise nuisance is by the local authority serving an abatement notice under the Environmental Protection Act 1990.

 What can you do to help yourself?

 Individuals can take their own action to control noise under the Environmental Protection Act 1990.
-Member companies of the Association of Noise Consultants may be able to assist with investigation of noise nuisance.
+Member companies of the ANC may be able to assist with investigation of noise nuisance.
 They may also be able to provide advice to individuals or companies who have been served with a noise abatement notice.